zeroactual/packet-images/README.md

 ### Kernel/Initrd/Modules
 Currently, the kernel and related files are separately packaged for later extraction (at installation time) onto the target server filesystem.
-The creation of generic initrd will be attempted from within the Dockerfile using mkinitramfs, dracut or similar.
+The creation of a generic initrd will be attempted from within the Dockerfile using mkinitramfs, dracut or similar.
 You may also add your own outside kernel by supplying kernel.tar.gz, initrd.tar.gz and modules.tar.gz.
-The default generic (created inside Docker) can be packaged automatically using the tools/archive-$OS helper script.
+The default generic initrd (created inside Docker) can be packaged automatically using the tools/archive-$OS helper script.

 Archiving the kernel: